Time Saving IEP Writing Tips for Teachers

 Individualized Education Programs (IEPs) are notorious for taking over the lives of special education teachers.

-While faster IEP writing just comes with time and experience, there are some really effective hacks to cut down on all the brain space and time each document can take.
+While faster IEP writing comes with time and experience, there are some really effective hacks to cut down on all the brain space and time each document can take.

-Use an IEP goal bank
+Tip #1: Use an IEP Goal Bank

-Look into a goal bank, like The Intentional IEP (Join here!), or a set of pre-written goals to choose from.
 Some school districts purchase access to goal banks that they endorse for special education teachers and related service providers to use, or it can be something you look into independently.
 The other special education teachers in your school or district can also create your own bank of IEP goals.
 Using an IEP Goal Bank to then create a Google Doc of useful goals that fit the unique requirements of your district or school can be a real time saver.

 If you’re spending an hour finding the right paperwork every time you’re trying to sit down to write an IEP, that is a definite time suck.
 Finding the organizational structure that works for you is essential in streamlining the IEP process.
 Using a file cabinet with color coded files, a hanging file organizer, paper trays, or scanning and adding to a digital file on your computer – any of those options (or something else that works for you!) can be a real life saver.